Klondike (solitaire)

-Klondike, also known as Canfield, is a card game for one player and the best known and most popular version of the patience or solitaire family, something which "defies explanation" as it has one of the lowest rates of success of any such game.
-Partly because of that, it has spawned numerous variants including Batsford, Easthaven, King Albert, Thumb and Pouch, Somerset or Usk and Whitehead, as well as the American variants of the games, Agnes and Westcliff.
+Klondike is a card game for one player and the best known and most popular version of the patience or solitaire family, as well as one of the most challenging in widespread play.
+It has spawned numerous variants including Batsford, Easthaven, King Albert, Thumb and Pouch, Somerset or Usk and Whitehead, as well as the American variants of the games, Agnes and Westcliff.
 The distinguishing feature of all variants is a triangular layout of the tableau, building in ascending sequence and packing in descending order.

 Name

-In the U.S. and Canada, it is so well known that the term Solitaire, in the absence of qualifiers, typically refers to Klondike.
+In the U.S. and Canada, it is so well known that the term "Solitaire", in the absence of qualifiers, typically refers to Klondike.
 Equally in the UK, it is often just known as "Patience".
 Elsewhere the game is known as American Patience.

-Historically Klondike was also called Canfield in America, perhaps because it was a casino game at the Canfield Casino in Saratoga Springs, New York, and this is the name by which it became known in England.
+Historically, Klondike was also called Canfield in America, perhaps because it was a casino game at the Canfield Casino in Saratoga Springs, New York; this is the name by which it became known in England.
 Today, however, Canfield is more usually the American name for the patience game called "Demon" in England, which is a different game altogether.
 Likewise the rumour prevails that this other game was devised by Richard Canfield even though Canfield himself called his game "Klondike".

 History

-According to Tung (2015), the game became popular in the late 19th century, and may well have been named "Klondike" after the Canadian region where the Klondike Gold Rush happened in 1896–1899.
+The origins of the name Klondike are unknown; a handful of authors have speculated the name derives from the late 19th-century Klondike Gold Rush, but no material evidence substantiates such a claim.
 The earliest rules for the game known as Klondike today appear in the 1907 edition of Hoyle's Games under the name "Seven-Card Klondike".
 Hoyles calls it a simpler version of "Klondike", also described in the same book, but which turns out to be a gambling version of the game nowadays known as Canfield in the US and Demon elsewhere in the world.

 In the 1913 edition of the so-called Official Rules of Card Games, Seven-Card Klondike has become Klondike, with the modification that the pack is run through one card at a time instead of three, and the original Klondike is now being called Canfield.

-Klondike's inclusion in Microsoft Windows in the 1990s contributed significantly to its current popularity.
-It is considered the most popular version of solitaire, which "defies explanation" as the chances of success in getting it out (i.e. winning) are one of the lowest of any patience or solitaire.
+Klondike's inclusion in Microsoft Windows in the 1990s in the form of Microsoft Solitaire contributed significantly to its current popularity.
+It is considered the most popular version of solitaire.